 I was upset by their decision to pull Seldane off the shelves in the U.S. because it had taken me years to find an allergy medication that didn’t put me to sleep.
 If a product says “May cause drowsiness” I know I’ll be out like a light in no time.

 My joy in finding this product was short lived.
 Not only did they discover it might cause arrhythmia, or other heart problems if taken with other medications, they discovered you could die if you took it with grapefruit juice.

 I rarely drink grapefruit juice but occasionally I eat a grapefruit.
 I couldn’t believe how thoughtful it was for my government to have such high regard for my wellbeing.

-I spent quite a bit of time searching for statistics on the number of deaths or hospitalizations due to Seldane for this post, because I want to insure you get accurate information.
+I spent quite a bit of time searching for statistics on the number of deaths or hospitalizations due to Seldane for this post because I want to ensure you get accurate information.
 I couldn’t find any real numbers for either.

 What keeps me awake at night is the insanity of the zealots who recommend we wouldn’t have these issues if everyone was armed.

 I was a big fan of Westerns as a kid.
 My grandfather never missed Gunsmoke and I usually watched with him.
 He loved the big shootouts in front of the saloon.